alpaka-group/alpaka/doc/Distinction.md

 * Full control over memory, caches and execution.

 ### Negative
-* Not platform independent: requires NVIDIA GPUs
+* Not platform independent: NVIDIA GPUs are required.
+No execution on other manufacturers GPUs or even standard CPUs.
-* Not compiler independent / language extension.
-The nvcc compiler driver is required to understand the language constructs that are used inside the kernel methods.
-The back-end compiler has to be one of the supported ones.
+* Language extension: The nvcc compiler driver is required to understand the language constructs that are used inside the kernel methods.
+* Not compiler independent: The back-end compiler has to be one of the supported ones.

 OpenMP